Special Weather Statement issued for Chuckwalla Mountains, Chuckwalla Valley, Palo Verde Valley by NWS - News Break

 Special Weather Statement issued for Chuckwalla Mountains, Chuckwalla Valley, Palo Verde Valley by NWS

-Effective: 2021-06-23 13:19:00 PDT Expires: 2021-06-23 20:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Chuckwalla Mountains; Chuckwalla Valley; Palo Verde Valley SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN LA PAZ NORTHEASTERN IMPERIAL AND RIVERSIDE COUNTIES UNTIL 830 PM MST/830 PM PDT/ At 806 PM MST/806 PM PDT/, Doppler radar was tracking a strong thunderstorm 8 miles northwest of Palo Verde, or 34 miles southeast of Desert Center, moving northeast at 25 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Blythe, Nicholls Warm Springs, Palo Verde and Ripley.
-This includes the following highways CA Interstate 10 between mile markers 137 and 145.
-CA Route 78 between mile markers 77 and 80.alerts.weather.gov
+Effective: 2021-06-23 13:19:00 PDT Expires: 2021-06-23 16:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chuckwalla Mountains; Chuckwalla Valley; Palo Verde Valley SIGNIFICANT WEATHER ADVISORY FOR WESTERN LA PAZ AND RIVERSIDE COUNTIES UNTIL 415 PM PDT At 331 PM PDT, Doppler radar was tracking a couple strong thunderstorms over Nicholls Warm Springs, or 37 miles east of Desert Center, moving northeast at 10 mph.
+Winds in excess of 40 mph will be possible with this storm, which may also generate blowing dust.
+Locations impacted include Blythe, Nicholls Warm Springs, Blythe Airport and Ripley.
+This includes the following highways CA Interstate 10 between mile markers 123 and 153.
+CA Route 95 between mile markers 1 and 5.alerts.weather.gov